 The point of a tax refund is for the government to return some of the money that you have overpaid.
 When you receive a tax refund, it means that you have paid more money than you actually owe.
-One of the most common reasons that you receive a tax refund is due to the fact that extra money has been withheld from your paycheck.
-Additionally, deductions and credits can also lower your tax liability and result in a situation in which you are entitled to a refund.
+One of the most common reasons that a taxpayer receives a tax refund is because extra money has been withheld from their paycheck.
+Additionally, tax deductions and credits can also lower your tax liability and result in a situation in which you are entitled to a refund.

 However, what happens if you don’t have to have money withheld from your paycheck?
 Can you still get a tax refund if you are considered exempt?